MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 3. Participation in the workshop

 ### ECTS points
-This course has a total of 60 hours of study time (contact hours and self study).
+This course is designed for ITN LIKE ESRs.
+It has a total of 60 hours of study time (10 contact hours and 50 hours self study).
+Of these, 14 hours are specific to preparing the ESR's LIKE data management plan.

 __It is your responsibility to determine if 1. this course can be used as part of your degree requirements and 2. how many ECTS points you will obtain__